Shotbow/fudawiki-files/hanafuda/FAQ.md

 title: Frequently Asked Questions
 description: Answers to some of the most common hanafuda-related questions
 published: true
-date: 2021-02-22T18:32:27.685Z
+date: 2021-03-03T02:41:48.856Z
 tags: faqs
 editor: markdown
 dateCreated: 2021-02-21T21:17:33.771Z
 ---

 This page contains answers to some common questions related to [Hanafuda](/en/hanafuda) and [Koi-Koi](/en/hanafuda/games/koi-koi).
+Please note that this page contains original research.
 # Decks
 ## 1. What is this white card for?
 The white card [白札 - しろふだ, *shirofuda*] included in many decks has a few uses:
 1. For games such as [Hachi-Hachi](/en/hanafuda/games/hachi-hachi) with more than 3 players that require some to drop out each round, the white card can be shuffled with the deck to allow 7 people to participate in the game.
 In this case, the player dealt the white card is automatically required to drop out, and the other 6 cards in their hand become the field for the match.
 2. In the case that another card in the deck becomes lost, which would make the deck unsuitable to play most games, the white card can be used to replace the missing card.
-When this is the case, the necessary details of the missing card are often drawn on the blank card.
+When this is the case, the necessary details of the missing card are often drawn onto the blank card.
 3. In some decks, especially those by Nintendo, the white card is not completely blank, but has a number and/or some kanji printed on it.
 The number or kanji may sometimes be helpful in dating a deck; starting in the early 2000s, Nintendo began printing the date on these cards, in YYMMDD format.
 Older decks often have 5- or 6-digit numbers as well, but it is less clear whether or how these can be interpreted as dates.
 ## 2. Why does my deck have 5 [Cherry Blossom](/en/hanafuda/suits/cherry-blossom) cards?
 Many decks, though not all, include an extra card outside of the wrapper.
 This is called a "sample" [見本 - みほん, *mihon*] card, and its purpose is to display the quality of the deck within the wrapper.
 It is not traditionally intended for play, and may sometimes be marked with a cut corner to distinguish it as such.